friedricherbs/CarND-MPC/README.md

 The README should explain what the profile does, how to take advantage of it, and how to install it.

+Frankly, I've never been involved in a project with multiple IDE profiles before.
+I believe the best way to handle this would be to keep them out of the repo root to avoid clutter.
+My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.

+One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

 ## The Model

 The state of the vehicle is described by its position (x, y), its orientation (psi), its velocity (v), its cross-track-error (cte) and its orientation error (epsi).
 There are two actuators, namely the steering angle (delta) and the acceleration (alpha).
 The upper and lower limits of delta were set to -25 and +25 degrees, the acceleration was limited to -1 and +1 m/s².
 The object motion itself can be described by the update equations